We provide an overview of everything you need to know about Austria, including the country’s geography, history, culture, politics, and more.

 Health, welfare, and social security in Austria

 The country’s healthcare system is particularly strong.
-In fact, the World Health Organization (WHO) ranked it 9th in the world in the mid-2000s Because of this, life expectancy in the country is 84 for women and 79 for men.
+In fact, the World Health Organization ranked it ninth in the world in the mid-2000s Because of this, life expectancy in the country is 84 for women and 79 for men.
 The universal two-tier healthcare system ensures that all citizens receive public care.
 That said, they can also buy private health insurance.
-Similarly, hospitals in Austria can be public (state-run) or private.
+Similarly, Austrian hospitals can be public (state-run) or private.

 Austria also has a wide-ranging social security system.
 This covers a range of issues, including sickness, incapacity for work, maternity, unemployment, retirement, nursing care, and more.
 Similarly, there are many labor laws that offer social security for employees, including compulsory health insurance, parental leave, and pensions.
 In addition, while the country doesn’t have a statutory minimum wage, collective bargaining agreements ensure that all employees must earn at least €1,500 a month.